dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T4052: Fair systems secure resources for all community members.
+### T4052: This approach addresses inequality and provides necessary resources for all.

 |Support|
 |---|